☕️ What to know in a nutshell:

 I’ve used Chemex’s pour over coffee makers for years now.
 The classic designs are almost entirely borosilicate glass, with a little bit of wood and leather on the outside.
 (They also have some all-glass options as well, which have handles.)

 Chemex offers various sizes, from 3-cup to 10-cup.
 Most of their pour overs require filters (see below for how to choose a non-toxic coffee filter).
-They also offer a stainless steel reusable pour over cone and other fancy accessories and supplies—including a hand-blown glass water kettle!
+They also offer a stainless steel reusable pour over cone and other fancy accessories and supplies—including a unique hand-blown glass water kettle!
 They also have a machine that will turn your pour over carafe into an automatic drip coffee maker, but unfortunately it uses plastic for the water tank and shower head.

 Hario